Norma (constellation): Stars

+Exoplanets

 Four star systems are known to harbour planets.
 HD 330075 is a sunlike star around 164 light-years distant that is orbited by a hot Jupiter every 3.4 days.
 Announced in 2004, it was the first planet discovered by the HARPS spectrograph.
 HD 148156 is a star 168 ± 7 light-years distant.
 Slightly larger and hotter than the Sun, it was found to have a roughly Jupiter-size planet with an orbital period of 2.8 years.
 HD 143361 is a binary star system composed of a sunlike star and a faint red dwarf separated by 30.9 AU.
 A planet roughly triple the mass of Jupiter orbits the brighter star every 1057± 20 days.
 HD 142415 is approximately 113 light-years distant and has a Jupiter-sized planet with an orbital period of around 386 days.